Health and appearance of Michael Jackson: Propofol

 Cherilyn Lee, a nurse who provided nutritional counseling to Jackson, said that on April 12, 2009, he had asked her for unspecified "products for sleep".
 On April 19, 2009, he told her the only medicine that would help was propofol.
 Lee refused, telling him, "Michael, the only problem with you taking this medication ... is you're going to take it and you're not going to wake up."

-Jackson dismissed the warning, telling her he had been given the drug before and that he had been told it was safe.
-After Jackson's death Lee said in an interview: "He wasn't looking to get high or feel good and sedated from drugs.
+Jackson dismissed the warning, telling her he had been given the drug before and that he had been told that it was safe.
+After Jackson's death, Lee said in an interview: "He wasn't looking to get high or feel good and sedated from drugs.
 This was a person who was not on drugs.
 This was a person who was seeking help, desperately, to get some sleep, to get some rest."

 Patrick Treacy, a cosmetic surgeon who had treated Jackson while he had been living in Ireland in 2006, stated that he had never seen any drugs in the house and had never been asked for narcotics.
-Jackson had always insisted on the presence of an anesthetist when Propofol had been administered.
+Jackson had always insisted on the presence of an anesthetist when propofol had been administered.